Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Theoretical Analysis

 \paragraph{Remaining Challenges}

 However, we need to point out that there are still phenomena not explainable by our framework, as well as most previous explanations.
 One most mysterious one is the sensitivity to sample ordering~\citep{lu2022fantastically} as a kernel regression should be order-ignorant, which no existing explanations (including ~\citep{xieexplanation, akyrek2023what}) take into account.
-Another unexplained phenomenon is LLM's robustness to perturbed or random labels~\citep{min2022rethinking}.
-We attribute such phenomena to the fact that LLMs also rely on a large portion of implicit reasoning in text generation, and might benefit from linguistic cues in text prompt.
-Our theory provides partial explanation, which needs to be combined with this implicit ability of LLMs to form a more comprehensive understanding of ICL.
+Another intriguing question is that some work finds LLMs robust to perturbed or random labels\citep{kossen2023context} while others find the opposite \citep{min2022rethinking}.
+We attribute such phenomena to the fact that LLMs also rely on a large portion of implicit reasoning in text generation and might benefit from linguistic cues in text prompts.
+Our theory provides a partial explanation, which needs to be combined with this implicit ability of LLMs to form a more comprehensive understanding of ICL.